ycpcs/cs320-spring2020/assign/assign06.md

 Submitting
 ==========

 Create an Analysis document for your project in Google Docs that includes your group's Textual Analysis, Violet UML Model, and an explanation of your Analysis Model.
-Name the Analysis document **assign06-www-xxx-yyy-zzz**, substituting the YCP user names of your project team members.
+Name the Analysis document **assign06-www-xxx-yyy-zzz**, substituting the YCP user names of your project team members,**in alphabetical order**.

 Place your Analysis document under your shared Google Drive Group Project folder.
 Also post your Violet UML (.class.violet) file of your Analysis Model to the Group Project folder.